ExeVirus/smoke_signals/readme.md

 All code is LGPL 3.0

-All* textures are CC-by-SA 4.0 by Vanessa Dannenberg, found here: https://gitlab.com/VanessaE/homedecor_modpack/-/tree/master
+Most* textures are CC-by-SA 4.0 by Vanessa Dannenberg, found here: https://gitlab.com/VanessaE/homedecor_modpack/-/tree/master

 \* one texture, "smoke_fire_ploom_grey.png", and the images linked in this readme are CC-by-SA 4.0 by ExeVirus/Just_Visiting, this author.